Smoke Photography Tutorial: How to Photograph and Edit Smoke

 Ok, so let’s begin!

-STEP 1 – Have the right equipment
+STEP 1 – Equipment Needed

 Besides the camera and flash, you can improvise with almost everything else.
 I will be making suggestions during the tutorial so don’t panic if you are missing some items.